tiffanyfay/lets-generate-art/image-gen-demo/apps/launcher/README.md

 kubectl apply -f k8s/rolebinding-create-jobs.yaml
 ```

-TODO: about getting the loadbalancer svc for the db
+We need to be able to access the service for the database to get the external IP as well.
 ```
 kubectl apply -f k8s/role-get-services.yaml kubectl apply -f k8s/rolebinding-get-services.yaml